Minister Resigns Over May's Corbyn Talks -

 Wales Minister and Government Whip Nigel Adams has resigned from the Government this morning over The Prime Minister’s new approach giving unprecedented power to shape Brexit to a man she has repeatedly told the nation is “a threat to national security”.
 Hardly surprising…

 “I believe we have two great challenges.
 We must deliver the Brexit the people voted for.
-And we must present the calamity of a Corbyn government.
+And we must prevent the calamity of a Corbyn government.

 Sadly.
 I fear that we are now at risk of simultaneously failing in both.”